CONSTITUTION & BY-LAWS OF COOK-WISSAHICKON ELEMENTARY SCHOOL HOME AND SCHOOL ASSOCIATION

 - Be an ex-officio member of the fundraising committee.

-Section 6.
-No monies belonging to the Association should go home with anyone.
+- No monies belonging to the HSA should go home with anyone.
 Monies collected should be counted by two individuals to insure accuracy, and two individuals should assume responsibility for bank deposits.

 Section 7.
 The Volunteers Coordinator shall:

-- To organize and utilize classroom representatives when needed
+- Organize and utilize classroom representatives when needed:

 Section 8.
 The Activities Coordinator shall: